oroinc/documentation/backend/bundles/platform/EmailBundle/email-templates.rst

 The list of these variables is provided on the Email Template edit page of the admin UI (on the System > Emails > Templates menu item).

 Also, additional Twig functions, filters, and tags are registered and allowed to be used in Email Templates.
-You can find the complete list of these functions, filters, and tags by searching for mentions of the 'oro_email.twig.email_security_policy' service in the Oro Application CompillerPass Classes.
+You can find the complete list of these functions, filters, and tags by searching classes inherited from |AbstractTwigSandboxConfigurationPass|.
 You can also check out the topic on :ref:`Email <user-guide-email-template>`.

 Extend Available Data in Email Templates
 ----------------------------------------